-Bike safety, in a nutshell, is everything we do to avoid accidents and ride safely.
-It ranges from wearing a helmet correctly to having working bike lights, to knowing what to do on the road or in a bike lane.
-In other words, it's everything that helps you protect yourself while enjoying riding a bike.
+Bicycle safety is, in a nutshell, everything we do to avoid accidents and ride safely.
+It ranges from wearing a helmet properly to having working bike lights, to knowing what to do on the road or in a bike lane.
+In other words, it's everything that helps you protect yourself while enjoying your bike ride.

 Learn more